-German universities do not issue either transcripts or semester grade reports.
-Instead, the work you do in each course is recorded on an individual Schein (certificate), which is signed by the instructor and stamped (gestempelt) by the instructor's department.
-Some instructors helpfully collect the Scheine of all their students and take them to be stamped, but in other cases you will have to take your signed Schein to the department's Sekretariat or Geschäftsführung yourself to get it stamped.
+German universities generally do not issue either transcripts or semester grade reports, though the practice is beginning to take hold, particularly in the sciences.
+Instead, the work you do in each course is recorded on an individual attendance and grade certificate (a so-called Schein), which is signed by the instructor and stamped (gestempelt) by the instructor's department.
+Some instructors helpfully collect the Scheine of all their students and take them to be stamped, but in other cases you will have to take your signed Schein to the department's Sekretariat or Geschäftszimmer yourself to get it stamped.

-While German students assemble their Scheine in a Studienbuch throughout their university years, AYF students will deliver their Scheine to the Program Center, which in turn will use them to prepare official transcripts.
-After the transcripts for the Sommersemester are completed, the AYF Program Center will send your Studienbuch with all your Scheine to your home university to pass on to you.
-If you should decide to attend a German university in the future (perhaps to get a Magister, or master's degree), your Freiburg Scheine will provide valuable degree credits, so be sure to keep your Studienbuch in a safe place.
-Your Freiburg Studienbuch is also an important document in itself, and you will need to present it if you want to register at a German university in the future.
+While German students collect their academic grade records (individual Scheine or departmental grade records) throughout their university years, AYF students will deliver their Scheine and other academic grade records to the Program Center, which in turn will use them to prepare official AYF transcripts.
+After the transcripts for the Sommersemester are completed, the AYF Program Center will send your collected Scheine and other academic grade records to your permanent home address.
+Should you decide to attend a German university in the future (for example to get a master's degree), you may be asked to present them as part of the application process, so be sure to keep your collected Freiburg records in a safe place.